The Art Institute of Washington-Dulles

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The Art Institute of Washington-Dulles are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The Art Institute of Washington-Dulles are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Physicians

 The most specialized majors at The Art Institute of Washington-Dulles are Visual & Performing Arts (10 degrees awarded), Computer and Information Sciences and Support Services (10 degrees), and Business (2 degrees) (as of 2017).